 Is a Password Manager Your Key to Hassle-Free Online Security?

-What a password manager can—and can't—do for you, plus some of our top picks.
+What a password manager can and can't do for you, plus some of our top picks.

 Image by WOCInTech via nappy

-In case you aren’t in the know, a password manager is like your own personal superhero for keeping online accounts safe and easy (for you) to access.
 It’s a software application that helps you generate, store, and securely manage your passwords.
-It creates unique, random strings of characters for all your accounts and stores them in a super-secret (read: encrypted, password-protected) digital safe.
+A reliable manager can also create unique, random strings of characters for all your accounts and store them in a super-secret (read: encrypted, password-protected) digital safe.

 Reasons to Use a Password Manager

-With a password manager, you only need to remember your master password—the one login credential that gatekeeps all the others.
-And once you’ve got your usernames and passwords set up in the manager app, you can likely also set up automatic login: When you visit a site with saved credentials, the password manager will autofill the text fields and log you right in.
+Once you’ve got your usernames and passwords set up in the manager app, you can likely also set up automatic login.
+When you visit a site with saved credentials, the password manager will autofill the text fields and log you right in.
 And if auto-login isn’t available, autofill probably is, saving you at least one click of the mouse every time.
-Know what else it can fill in?
-Address forms, payment info, and more.
-Online shopping will be so much easier.

 Of course, a password manager is meant to do more than remember your login details.
 To get the most out of it, you should use it to generate new, super-secure, individual passwords for all of your accounts.
-Hanging on to weak and reused passwords is a good way to put yourself at risk of a hack—there’s only so much a password manager can do.
-One of the things it can?
-Detect those weak or reused passwords, which is a feature you won’t typically find with free built-in browser password storing.

 Another benefit is incredibly easy cross-device syncing.
 Download the password manager’s app or browser extension on your laptop, phone, and tablet, log in with your master password, and you’re good to go wherever you go.